letmehear159/IT-Project-/README.md

-Project using Java SpringBoot for BE connecting to mySQL About FE, we are going to do it later.
+Project using Java SpringBoot for BE connecting to mySQL.<br>
+About FE, we are going to do it later.